Online Therapy in Texas

 Hi, I’m Tyler.

-As a Black woman, I understand what it means to navigate a world that wasn't built with you in mind — the racialized stress, the performance of strength, the exhaustion of being perceived before you've had a chance to just be.
-You won't have to explain that from scratch here.
+As a Black, queer woman, I understand what it means to move through a world that wasn't built with you in mind.
+The racialized stress.
+The performance of strength.
+The exhaustion of being perceived before you've had a chance to just exist.
+You won't have to explain any of that from scratch here.
+We can just start.

 Licensed Professional Counselor Associate #99107